OpenAIRes/ChatGPT/README.md

 ## Running the Code

 Once you have installed the dependencies and set your API key, start the chatbot interactively.
-The chat session keeps a history of your conversation until you submit an empty line to exit:
+You can optionally choose the model, adjust the temperature, and store the conversation in a file.
+The session continues until you submit an empty line to exit:

 ```
-python -m src.chatbot
+python -m src.chatbot [--model MODEL] [--temperature FLOAT] [--history-file PATH]
 ```

 Run the test suite to verify everything works as expected: